BBC Micro: B+64 and B+128

 In mid-1985, Acorn introduced the Model B+ which increased the total RAM to 64 KB.
 This had a modest market impact and received a rather unsympathetic reception, with one reviewer's assessment being that the machine was "18 months too late" and that it "must be seen as a stop gap", and others criticising the elevated price of £500 (compared to the £400 of the original Model B) in the face of significantly cheaper competition providing as much or even twice as much memory.
 The extra RAM in the Model B+ is assigned as two blocks, a block of 20 KB dedicated solely for screen display (so-called shadow RAM) and a block of 12 KB of special sideways RAM.
 The B+128, introduced towards the end of 1985, comes with an additional 64 KB (4 × 16 KB sideways RAM banks) to give a total RAM of 128 KB.

 The B+ is incapable of operating some original BBC B programs and games, such as the very popular Castle Quest.
-A particular problem is the replacement of the Intel 8271 floppy-disk controller with the Western Digital 1770: not only was the new controller mapped to different addresses, it is fundamentally incompatible and the 8271 emulators that existed were necessarily imperfect for all but basic operation.
+A particular problem is the replacement of the Intel 8271 floppy-disk controller with the Western Digital 1770: not only was the new controller mapped to different addresses, it is fundamentally incompatible, and the 8271 emulators that existed were necessarily imperfect for all but basic operation.
 Software that use copy protection techniques involving direct access to the controller do not operate on the new system.
 Acorn attempted to alleviate this, starting with version 2.20 of the 1770 DFS, via an 8271-backward- compatible ++ option.

 There is also a long-running problem late in the B/B+'s commercial life infamous amongst B+ owners, when Superior Software released Repton Infinity, which did not run on the B+.
 A series of unsuccessful replacements were issued before one compatible with both was finally released.

 BBC Master

-During 1986, Acorn followed up with the BBC Master, which offers memory sizes from 128 KB and many other refinements which improves on the 1981 original.
-It has essentially the same 6502-based BBC architecture, with many of the upgrades that the original design intentionally makes possible (extra ROM software, extra paged RAM, second processors) now included on the circuit board as internal plug-in modules.
+During 1986, Acorn followed up with the BBC Master, which offers memory sizes from 128 KB and many other improvements on the 1981 BBC Micro.
+It has essentially the same 6502-based BBC architecture but with many of the upgrades supported by the original design (extra ROM software, extra paged RAM, second processors) now included on the circuit board as internal plug-in modules.